drewcrawford/wwdc-notes/23/What's new with text and text interactions.md

 * Supports dictation effects

 can disable the glow effect.

+basically this is an NSView we insert into the hierarchy.

 Adopt `NSTextInputClient` `selectionRect` and `documentVisibleRect` properties. notify scrolling beginning and ending.